Strong convergence rates of probabilistic integrators for ordinary differential equations

 We note that analysing the convergence properties of numerical solutions to \eqref{eq:the_ivp} in terms of the approximation error for the solution, as in \eqref{eq:intro_convergence_sup_outside} and \eqref{eq:intro_convergence_sup_inside}, is very much in the spirit of classical numerical analysis.
 For uncertainty quantification of the discretised solution of \eqref{eq:the_ivp} as a stand-alone forward problem, this viewpoint is often sufficient.
-However, for applications in inference, including sequential inference problems arising in data assimilation and filtering, an alternative approach is to directly examine the impact of discretisation upon the quality of later inferences, e.g.\ as quantified by Bayes factors \cite{CapistranChristenDonnet:2016, Christen:2017}.
-There is also the well-established literature of information-based complexity and average-case analysis, with its greater emphasis on algorithmic aspects such as computational cost and optimal accuracy for given classes of information \cite{Novak:1988, Ritter:2000, TraubWozniakowski:1980, TraubWasilkowskiWozniakowski:1983}.
+However, for applications to inverse problems and data assimilation, in which the numerical solution of the \eqref{eq:the_ivp} is used to (approximately) evaluate the data misfit or likelhood, an alternative paradigm is to directly examine the impact of discretisation upon the quality of later inferences using e.g.\ Bayes factors \citep{CapistranChristenDonnet:2016,Christen:2017}.
+There is also the well-established literature of information-based complexity and average-case analysis, with its greater emphasis on algorithmic aspects such as computational cost and optimal accuracy for given classes of information \citep{Novak:1988,Ritter:2000,TraubWozniakowski:1980,TraubWasilkowskiWozniakowski:1983}.